pydata/xarray/CORE_TEAM_GUIDE.md

 **There are no strict expectations**, other than to adhere to our [Code of Conduct](https://github.com/pydata/xarray/tree/main/CODE_OF_CONDUCT.md).
 Rather, the tasks that follow are general descriptions of what it might mean to be a core team member:

-- Facilitate a welcoming environment for those who file issue, make pull requests, and open discussion topics,
+- Facilitate a welcoming environment for those who file issues, make pull requests, and open discussion topics,
 - Triage newly filed issues,
 - Review newly opened pull requests,
 - Respond to updates on existing issues and pull requests,
 - Drive discussion and decisions on stalled issues and pull requests,
 - Provide experience / wisdom on API design questions to ensure consistency and maintainability,
-- Project organization (run / attend developer meetings, coordinate with sponsors),
+- Project organization (run developer meetings, coordinate with sponsors),
 - Project evangelism (advertise xarray to new users),
 - Community contact (represent xarray in user communities such as [Pangeo](https://pangeo.io/)),
 - Key project contact (represent xarray's perspective within key related projects like NumPy, Zarr or Dask),